privong/papers-in-markdown/aastex62/demo.md

 Here I describe and demonstrate a method of preparing manuscripts by writing them in Markdown ([Section @sec:markdown]) and using `pandoc` ([Section @sec:pandoc]) to convert the Markdown file into a format suitable for submission to journals (e.g., \TeX\ or `.docx`).
 This approach simplifies the writing process while retaining the power of \LaTeX's formulae and making internal references easy.
+In [Section @sec:prep] I summarize the specification of title information as well as inclusion of images, tables and equations.
+In [Section @sec:notes] I describe the practical aspects of preparing papers in Markdown, including the use of templates, document filters, and internal document referencing.

 ## Markdown {#sec:markdown}